Internet2/class-fall23-IaC-Repository-RCIR/cicd/github/aws/terraform/README.md

     Terraform has been successfully initialized!
     ```

    If you see output similar to above terraform has been initialized successfully.
-2. Once initialized you should run the following:
+3. Once initialized you should run the following:
    ```bash
    $ terraform plan
    ```
    If this is your first time running all the resources will need to be created.
-3. Once everything looks good with the terraform plan it's time to run:
+4. Once everything looks good with the terraform plan it's time to run:
    ```bash
    $ terraform apply
    ```
    It will prompt you one last time to check the items and if all looks good type yes
-4. If everything went well with the apply step, you should have a fully set up pipeline into ECR with Github OIDC using Identity Federation in AWS.
-Please see the workflow folder under cicd/github/aws/workflow for a fully functioning github workflow file that will login, build, and push the image into ECR completeing the pipeline
+5. If everything went well with the apply step, you should have a fully set up pipeline into ECR with Github OIDC
+   using Identity Federation in AWS.
+Please see the workflow folder under cicd/github/aws/workflow for a fully
+   functioning github workflow file that will login, build, and push the image into ECR completing the pipeline